-The way in which you counteract the effects of a sudden death, or any other traumatic event, is to take the time to help your children understand the event; and then give them more attention and affection for a while.
-Then when Grandpa passes away, they will already feel secure, and will come to you for comfort and support, increasing their emotional resilience ? a critical capability for all of us.
+The way in which you counteract the effects of a sudden death, or any other traumatic event, is to take the time to help your children understand the event.
+Give them more attention and affection for a while.
+As they recover from the grieving they will feel secure, and will come to you for comfort and support.
+This will increase their emotional resilience. a critical capability for all of us.

 Caring is not just a feeling, it is also about behavior.
-It means observing and learning about your children ? their personalities, preferences, and foibles ? and then consistently providing creative opportunities for them to grow physically, mentally, and emotionally.
-This does not require lots of stuff ? in fact, too much stuff can be very inhibiting.
-It?s really about actually listening to what your children say and responding with more than a distracted ?Good.?
-It means taking time, even if it?s just a few minutes, to specifically focus on David, and on Jill, and on Jason as individuals.
+It means observing and learning about your children, their personalities, preferences, and foibles; and then consistently providing creative opportunities for them to grow physically, mentally, and emotionally.
+This does not require lots of ‘stuff’ in fact, too much stuff can be very inhibiting.
+It’s really about actually listening to what your children say and responding with more than a distracted ‘Good’.
+It means taking time, even if it’s just a few minutes, to specifically focus on David, or Jill, as individuals.

 Take conversations, for example.
-It?s important for you to talk to your infants and toddlers, even when they don?t seem to be paying attention.
+It’s important for you to talk to your infants and toddlers, even when they don’t seem to be paying attention or understand.
 When you pay attention to them, and talk to them, it tells them that you care about them.
-(We even talk to our pets, knowing they don?t understand the words, but most certainly understand our body language.)
+We even talk to our pets, knowing they don’t understand the words, but most certainly understand our body language.

 This creates an emotional connection and makes them feel secure in their environment.
-Children who are emotionally secure are ready to learn ? not only recognizing words, shapes and colors which will help them ?read? picture books and sight words, but also beginning to understand the uses of symbols ? words ? in reading and writing.
+Children who are emotionally secure are ready to learn; not only recognizing words, shapes and colors which will help them ‘read’ picture books and then sight words, but also beginning to understand the uses of symbols, words, in reading and writing.
 On the other hand, children who are afraid or feel insecure do not learn nearly as well; and some will quickly fall behind.

-Paying attention to them when they are doing things you want them to do also reinforces good behavior, since they don?t have to tantrum to get your attention.
-This won?t eliminate all tantrums, but will reduce the number and severity of them.
-Rewards for good behavior ? attention, affection, polite conversations, an unexpected cookie bite when they?re concentrating on a task ? all of these reward effort and accomplishment, increasing self-esteem and confidence?important for all learning.
+Paying attention to them when they are doing things you want them to do also reinforces good behavior, since they don’t have to tantrum to get your attention.
+This won’t eliminate all tantrums, but will reduce the number and severity of them.
+Rewards for good behavior with attention, affection, polite conversations, an unexpected cookie when they’re concentrating on a task.
+All of these reward effort and accomplishment, increasing self-esteem and confidence, important for all learning.